bcc-code/buk-tech-vr/README.md

 ![click the gear icon](./doc/edit-install.svg)

 You'll want to at least install _Android Built Support_, _Android SDK & NDK Tools_, and _OpenJDK_.
-This is necessary to be able to install your game on your Android phone.
+This is necessary to be able to compile and install your game to your device.
+If you're using an Oculus Quest, this applies too, because the Oculus OS is based on Android.

 ![add android build support](./doc/add-modules.svg)